Filonner/Rangine/README.md

 My own Engine programing on the Eseyer programming language Python

 Rangine can work with 3D & 2D, UI, Mini Eff Engine, Camera Effects, Blender Models, And Servers

+recommended to Raspberry pi Add ssd and fans